DATA-606-2023-FALL-MONDAY/Annavarapu_Ajith/docs/project report.md

 How would annual energy expenditure change under the following scenarios:
 - Average annual temperature increase by 0.2 degree, 0.4 degree, 0.8 degree, 1.2 degrees, 1.8 degrees, 3 degrees, 5 degrees, 10 degrees, and 15 degrees.

+Increase in Annual Temperature: The model indicates that a rise in the average annual temperature will lead to reduced energy intensity and costs for the targeted building.
+This happens because as the annual temperature increases, the energy needed to maintain the building's warmth during winter decreases.
+Even though more energy is required to cool the building in hotter summers, overall energy consumption decreases with a rise in the annual average temperature.
+The model demonstrates 10 temperature scenarios.
+For example, a 0.4°C increase in the annual average temperature results in a $1.0k increase in annual energy costs.

 - Average annual temperature decrease by 0.2 degree, 0.4 degree, 0.8 degree, 1.2 degrees, 1.8 degrees, 3 degrees, 5 degrees, 10 degrees, and 15 degrees.

+Decrease in Annual Temperature: The model demonstrates that a decrease in the average annual temperature will lead to increased energy intensity and costs for the target building.
+This is primarily due to colder winter temperatures.
+Despite the cooler summer weather requiring less energy for cooling, the overall energy costs rise.
+The model presents 10 temperature scenarios.
+For instance, a 0.4°C decrease in the annual average temperature leads to a $1.2k increase in annual energy costs.

 - Average annual temperature **increase only in spring and summer, and decrease in fall and winter by 0.2 degree, 0.4 degree, 0.8 degree, 1.2 degrees, 1.8 degrees, 3 degrees, 5 degrees, 10 degrees, and 15 degrees.

+The modeled temperature conditions align more closely with reality, depicting hotter summers and colder winters.
+Colder winters result in higher energy consumption to maintain the building's temperature, while hotter summers increase the energy required for cooling.
+The model indicates that climate change and extreme weather can escalate building energy costs.
+It generates 10 different temperature, demonstrating, for instance, that a 0.4°C annual temperature variation can increase annual energy costs by $1.7k.

+It's essential to note that the building in focus is an academic establishment housing offices for professors and classrooms for students.
+The building's energy consumption primarily stems from mechanical and electrical equipment.
+Should a model be created for industrial facilities with high energy usage for production, future variations in temperature could elevate energy costs.
+In such cases, a strong business case might justify upgrading existing equipment to curtail operational costs.

 ## 3. Data